Karl Jaspers Forum, Target Article 16, 16 March 1999

 enough, when it takes the form of a game.
 That is,

-one knows well that the moves made do not mean anything
+one perfectly knows that one's gestures do not mean anything

 real, though they may pretend to be for serious.